 Check that the operator panel display shows the heat request and "OFF Upr": this means it is necessary to set the modulation curve of the burner.

-Access the Parameters Level referring to "Access procedure with password" at page 36.
+Access the Parameters Level referring to Access procedure with password.

 The display screen displays the parameters group 400.